 - for a door on the side, a stable door which can open the top and bottom independently could work best

 - and while the modern style for the rear of the house is to include sliding or bifold doors, including a separate ‘master’ door to match is a more practical way to enter the house in the winter.

 What is the Best Material for an External Door?

 The most popular material for external doors, timber can be the cheapest to buy off-the-shelf but are also prone to twisting and warping over time.

-- Accoya heated timber, a process developed in Holland, can outperform hardwoods and is usually finger-jointed which makes it more suitable for painting than staining.
+- Capable of outperforming hardwoods, Accoya heated timber, a process developed in Holland, and is usually finger-jointed which makes it more suitable for painting than staining

 - Laminated or stabilised timbers (usually oak), which consists of small sections glued together, are also available.

 How Much is a Wooden Exterior Door?

 As with most house fixtures, cost of an external door is, in the majority, dependent on the spec and quality desired.
 Solid timber doors can cost between £300 and £500, but some bespoke or high quality examples can reach up to £1,400+.